MrQwest/cc-holding/content/day3.md

 This now allows our content to remain the same but the containers dimensions of the content blocks change and adapt according to the screen size.

 I've gone for a 90% width here to give the content a bit of breathing room from the edge of the screen.

+## Conclusion

+I'll continue adding in some other media queries as I go but this will be the template I use.

+The sites slowly coming together and I'm loving the creative process, the code and the _feels_ I get when creating something for other people to use.

+Why did I stop?

+Next up, I want to add some dates to these posts so I can keep up to date.